Will Smith Player Props: Dodgers vs. Rockies

-Will Smith, with a slugging percentage of .441 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers versus the Colorado Rockies, with Kyle Freeland on the mound, June 28 at 8:40 PM ET.
+The Los Angeles Dodgers and Will Smith (.424 slugging percentage over his past 10 games, including two homers), battle starting pitcher Chase Anderson and the Colorado Rockies at Coors Field, Thursday at 8:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Rockies.
+In his previous game he had a hitless showing (0-for-2) against the Rockies.

 Will Smith Game Info & Props vs. the Rockies